Home Compare DB1.DE vs MCO

 Deutsche Börse vs Moody's: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DB1.DE: STOXX 600, MCO: Russell 1000).
+Peer scores are normalised within each company's primary universe (DB1.DE: HDAX, MCO: Russell 1000).

-The lead is spread across growth and stability, rather than sitting in one isolated gap.
-The overall score gap is 14 points in favour of Deutsche Börse AG.
+The lead is spread across growth and profitability, rather than sitting in one isolated gap.
+Deutsche Börse AG leads by 20 points on the overall comparison score.

 INDUSTRY COMPARISON